Wednesday, December 28, 2016

 Add some water till you get the consistency shown in the video below.

 Check to make sure the oil is hot.
 The oil should be hot enough to sizzle but not too hot.
-If too hot, the Akara will spatter as soon as the beans batter hits the oil.
+If too hot, the Akara will spatter as soon as the bean batter hits the oil.

 Add salt to your taste and stir again.
-Salt should always be added just before scooping the beans mixture into the oil.
+Salt should always be added just before scooping the bean mixture into the oil.
 If salt stays in the mixture for extended periods of time, it will destroy the leavening property of the beans.
 This property is what makes the Akara float in the oil and prevents splatter during frying.

-To fry the Akara, scoop the mixture with a tablespoon and slowly pour this into the oil.
+To fry the Akara, scoop the mixture with a tablespoon and slowly pour it into the oil.
 Dipping the spoon a little bit into the oil helps reduce spatter.
+Fry the underside till brown and flip to fry the top side too.
+When the Akara balls are brown all over, remove and place in a sieve lined with paper towels.

 Important points to note when making Akara

-Follow these and your Akara will turn out great.
+Follow these, and your Akara will turn out great.

 Use freshly peeled beans.